-NET-ZERO BY 2040
+07 NET-ZERO BY 2040

 We recognise that there is responsibility to stakeholders, wider society and the environment to address the challenges and opportunities presented by climate change.
-In-line with our RI ambition, we are committed to align investment activities with the ambition of the Paris Climate Agreement, in an effort to meaningfully contribute to keeping global warming below 2°C and pursue efforts to limit warming to 1.5°C. Following the UK government legislating its commitment to achieving 'net-zero' by 2050, we have committed to reaching netzero carbon by 2040, for all discretionally managed assets, with the objective of reducing operational carbon emissions to zero and reducing embodied carbon during developments and refurbishments.
+In-line our RI ambition, we are committed to align investment activities with the ambition of the Paris Climate Agreement, in an effort to meaningfully contribute to keeping global warming below 2°C and pursue efforts to limit warming to 1.5°C. Following the UK government legislating its commitment to achieving 'net-zero' by 2050, We have committed to reaching net-zero carbon by 2040, for all discretionally managed assets, with the objective of reducing operational carbon emissions to zero and reducing embodied carbon during developments and refurbishments.

-IMPLEMENTATION
+08 IMPLEMENTATION

-After setting our net-zero by 2040 target, it was clear to us that we needed to demonstrate how, as a business, we could develop and implement a leading strategy to achieve this commitment.
+Following us setting our net-zero by 2040 target, it was clear to us that we needed to demonstrate how we, as a business, could develop and implement a leading strategy to achieve this commitment.

-By embedding our RI approach into every part of our asset lifecycle, from acquisition through to sale, we ensure that we are supporting our target throughout our activities.
+By embedding our RI approach into every part of our asset lifecycle, from acquisition through to sale, we can ensure that we are supporting our target throughout our activities.

-We have developed clear processes, tools and checklists to ensure that all stakeholders, including asset managers, property managers and occupants, have the necessary information to enable them to make informed decisions that follow the requirements of our RI programme.
+We have developed clear processes, tools and checklists to ensure that all stakeholders, including asset managers, property managers and occupants, have all of the necessary information to enable them to make informed decisions that follow the requirements of our RI programme.

-With this information, stakeholders are empowered to go above and beyond just minimum standards and strive for best practice.
+With this information, stakeholders are also more empowered to go above and beyond just minimum standards and strive for the achievement of best practice.
 Something we then look to support others within the industry to implement.

 Every portfolio has a clear set of objectives against which each investment must be considered.
 These objectives steer the investment strategy and are reviewed on a quarterly basis.
 The investment strategy includes ESG factors, ensuring that every investment is assessed for ESG risks and opportunities throughout each stage of the investment life-cycle, including:

+- · Responsible Investment Strategy

-- Responsible acquisition &
+- Responsible acquisition

-- · Active ownership
+- Active ownership

 - Asset improvement

-- · Benchmarking and disclosure
+- Benchmarking and disclosure

 - Sales discipline